Text: Acts 19; Judges 3-4

 On the one hand this cracks me up as the scene is almost like an old slapstick comedy.
 But there are serious matters here, too.
 Demons are real, and the evil, supernatural forces that are all around us are not to be trifled with.
 And, as I thought about this I had to ask myself, why was it that the evil spirit knew Jesus and recognized Paul, but not these seven men?

 In our relationship with Jesus, as adopted sons of God the Father, we indeed have special standing.
-We have entered not only the reality of the unseen realm, but we have prominence there.
+Not only have we entered into the reality of the unseen realm, but we have prominence there.
 I have a movie scene in my head as I think about this.
 You walk into the hotel in a dusty old western town.
 You’ve never been there and recognize no one.
 Yet, when you go to the desk and give the clerk your name, he looks up at you and days, “Oh, we know who you are.”
 Even the demons know who we are, because we are in Christ Jesus.
 Think about that.

 in Him, Mike